Imperial Guard (Napoleon I): Fusiliers-Chasseurs

 The Fusiliers-Chasseurs were created on 19 October 1806 from the 1st battalions of the Vélites of the Grenadiers and Chasseurs of the Guard; the regiment was to be 1,200 men strong.
 Men of the Compagnies de Reserve were added to bring the regiment up to four battalions of four companies each, 120 men to a company.
 In 1813, each battalion was enlarged by two more companies.
-They were destroyed on 12 May 1814.
+They were disbanded on 12 May 1814.

 Young Guard

 Tirailleurs-Grenadiers

 The first regiment to become known as the Young Guard, Tirailleurs Grenadiers (1^{er} Régiment de Tirailleurs de la Garde Impériale) were raised in 1809 from conscripts, but they had to be able to read and write.
 A second regiment was formed later in the same year.
 In 1810 both were renamed 1^{er} & 2^{e} Régiment de Tirailleurs de la Garde Impériale.

 Tirailleurs-Chasseurs

 Two regiments of Tirailleurs-Chasseurs were formed at the same time as the Tirailleurs-Grenadiers, and were also included in the Young Guard.
 For the 1812 campaign in Russia these were expanded to six regiments.
 Both became 5^{e} & 6^{e} Régiment de Tirailleurs de la Garde Impériale in 1811.

 During the 1813–14 campaigns the number of Regiments de Tirailleurs de la Garde Impériale was increased to sixteen although they rarely equaled the regiments of the Young Guard of 1811.

 The 7th, 8th and 9th were recruited from the 'Pupilles de la Garde', childsoldiers who were to become Napoleon's son's guard and who stayed in France during the Napoleon's invasion of Russia.